 Anne whisked Somerset away for her birthday, but there was a sneaky surprise proposal the day afterward.
 It happened at the fantastic bubble tents in Caper Tee Valley, in an outdoor bath, as a storm approached.
 It was very romantic and completely unexpected.

-We heard there were a few hiccups in wedding planning – what happened?
+We heard there were a few hiccups in the wedding planning – what happened?

 Anne’s suit arrived, with the wrong date embroidered on the inside!!
 Luckily there was plenty of time for it to be fixed!

-Also, our celebrant wasn’t qualified until about a month before the ceremony, and there was a time when we thought we would have to find an emergency stand-in.
+Our celebrant also wasn’t qualified until about a month before the ceremony, and there was a time when we thought we would have to find an emergency stand-in.

 Working out the amount of stuff we had to drive up with wouldn’t fit in the hire car the night before we left for the wedding wasn’t ideal, but our awesome friends saved the day!